The Five Stages of LoveReading Time: 7 minutes

 For many millennia, humans have been on the hunt for something: security.
-Lack of security, in fact, is the greatest driver behind all the misery we inflict upon ourselves.
+Feeling insecure, in fact, is the greatest driver behind all the misery we inflict upon ourselves.
 Why?
 Because we search for it in the wrong way.
 We’re hoping that all our fears, anxieties and uncertainties can be taken away from the outside.

 But then, if this does ever happen, it doesn’t last.
 The result?
 We become disappointed, even more insecure, and then hopeless we’re ever going to find it.
 And we’re back to where we started, now also searching for relief from the letdown.